 Section 12-7.1 as follows: - 6 (720 ILCS 5/12-7.1) (from Ch.
 38, par.
 12-7.1) - 7 Sec.
 12-7.1.
-Hate crime. - (a) A person commits hate crime when, by reason of the 8 9 actual or perceived race, color, creed, religion, ancestry, gender, sexual orientation, physical or mental disability, or 10 national origin of another individual or group of individuals, 11 12 or by reason of the actual or perceived employment as a peace officer, firefighter, emergency medical services personnel of 13 14 another individual or group of individuals, or by reason of the actual or perceived military status of another individual or 15 group of individuals, regardless of the existence of any other 16 17 motivating factor or factors, he or she commits assault, battery, aggravated assault, misdemeanor theft, criminal 18 19 trespass to residence, misdemeanor criminal damage to property, criminal trespass to vehicle, criminal trespass to 20 21 real property, mob action, disorderly conduct, harassment by 22 telephone, or harassment through electronic communications as these crimes are defined in Sections 12-1, 12-2, 12-3(a), 16-1, 23
+Hate crime. - (a) A person commits hate crime when, by reason of the 8 9 actual or perceived race, color, creed, religion, ancestry, gender, sexual orientation, physical or mental disability, or 10 11 national origin of another individual or group of individuals, 12 or by reason of the actual or perceived employment as a peace officer, firefighter, or emergency medical services personnel 13 14 of another individual or group of individuals, regardless of the existence of any other motivating factor or factors, he or 15 16 she commits assault, battery, aggravated assault, misdemeanor 17 theft, criminal trespass to residence, misdemeanor criminal damage to property, criminal trespass to vehicle, criminal 18 19 trespass to real property, mob action, disorderly conduct, 20 harassment by telephone, or harassment through electronic 21 communications as these crimes are defined in Sections 12-1, 12-2, 12-3(a), 16-1, 19-4, 21-1, 21-2, 21-3, 25-1, 26-1, 22 26.5-2, and paragraphs (a)(2) and (a)(5) of Section 26.5-3 of 23

-- 1 19-4, 21-1, 21-2, 21-3, 25-1, 26-1, 26.5-2, and paragraphs - 2 (a) (2) and (a) (5) of Section 26.5-3 of this Code, respectively. - 3 (b) Except as provided in subsection (b-5), hate crime is a - 4 Class 4 felony for a first offense and a Class 2 felony for a - 5 second or subsequent offense. - 6 (b-5) Hate crime is a Class 3 felony for a first offense - 7 and a Class 2 felony for a second or subsequent offense if - 8 committed: - 9 (1) in a church, synagogue, mosque, or other building, - 10 structure, or place used for religious worship or other - 11 religious purpose; - 12 (2) in a cemetery, mortuary, or other facility used for - the purpose of burial or memorializing the dead; - 14 (3) in a school or other educational facility, - 15 including an administrative facility or public or private - dormitory facility of or associated with the school or - 17 other educational facility; - 18 (4) in a public park or an ethnic or religious - 19 community center; - 20 (5) on the real property comprising any location - specified in clauses (1) through (4) of this subsection - (b-5); or - 23 (6) on a public way within 1,000 feet of the real - 24 property comprising any location specified in clauses (1) - 25 through (4) of this subsection (b-5). - (b-10) Upon imposition of any sentence, the trial court shall also either order restitution paid to the victim or impose a fine up to \$1,000.
+- 1 this Code, respectively. - 2 (b) Except as provided in subsection (b-5), hate crime is a - 3 Class 4 felony for a first offense and a Class 2 felony for a - 4 second or subsequent offense. - 5 (b-5) Hate crime is a Class 3 felony for a first offense - 6 and a Class 2 felony for a second or subsequent offense if - 7 committed: - 8 (1) in a church, synagogue, mosque, or other building, - 9 structure, or place used for religious worship or other - 10 religious purpose; - 11 (2) in a cemetery, mortuary, or other facility used for - the purpose of burial or memorializing the dead; - 13 (3) in a school or other educational facility, - including an administrative facility or public or private - 15 dormitory facility of or associated with the school or - other educational facility; - 17 (4) in a public park or an ethnic or religious - 18 community center; - 19 (5) on the real property comprising any location - specified in clauses (1) through (4) of this subsection - (b-5); or - 22 (6) on a public way within 1,000 feet of the real - property comprising any location specified in clauses (1) - through (4) of this subsection (b-5). - 25 (b-10) Upon imposition of any sentence, the trial court - 26 shall also either order restitution paid to the victim or impose a fine up to \$1,000.
 In addition, any order of probation or conditional discharge entered following a conviction or an adjudication of delinquency shall include a condition that the offender perform public or community service of no less than 200 hours if that service is established in the county where the offender was convicted of hate crime.
 In addition, any order of probation or conditional discharge entered following a conviction or an adjudication of delinquency shall include a condition that the offender enroll in an educational program discouraging hate crimes if the offender caused criminal damage to property consisting of religious fixtures, objects, or decorations.
 The educational program may be administered, as determined by the court, by a university, college, community college, non-profit organization, or the Holocaust Genocide Commission.
 Nothing in this subsection (b-10)prohibits courses discouraging hate crimes from being made available online.
 The court may also impose any other condition of probation or conditional discharge under this Section.